 Your accommodation: Nesuto Stadium Hotel and Apartments

-Nesuto Stadium offers 4.5 star self-contained apartment accommodation in downtown Auckland City.
-Located a short walk from Britomart Transport and Entertainment Precinct, Auckland Waterfront and Ferries, Queen Street and Vector Arena, Nesuto Stadium is in a wonderful location to visit all of Auckland Cities attractions.Driving distance and time (approximate) for this leg: 343 kms / 213 miles : 4.4 hours
+Nesuto Stadium offers a comfortable self-contained apartment in downtown Auckland.
+Located a short walk from Britomart Transport and the Viaduct.
+Enjoy you stay in central Auckland surround by delicious eateries or use your in-house kitchenette to dine in!Driving distance and time (approximate) for this leg: 343 kms / 213 miles : 4.4 hours

 The world's oldest and most prestigious sporting trophy, the America's Cup is the ultimate yachting regatta.
 Usually reserved for billionaires and professional yachties, you now have the opportunity to partake in this elite sport.
 During your two hour sailing adventure you’ll become part of the crew.
 Either take the helm, try your arm strength on the grinders or simply sit back and enjoy the action as you tack and gybe your way across the harbour.
 No experience is required for this trip, however children under 10 years are not recommended.